facette/docs/content/docs/architecture.md

 # Architecture of Facette

-Facette is a time series data (called *metrics*) visualisation software, it doesn't collect nor store these data on its own.
+Facette is a time series data (called *metrics*) visualization software, it doesn't collect nor store these data on its own.
 Through [connectors](/docs/configuration/catalog/connectors/), it inventories other collect/storage tools' local metrics, and queries those remote storage resources when the user requests time series data to be displayed on a graph.